Malikkun09/Malikkun09/README.md

 - Building production-ready web apps
 - Learning AI Engineering & Cybersecurity
 - Improving backend architecture
-- Preparing for Computer Science abroad
+- Preparing for Computer Science at state university

 > I believe the best way to learn is by building.